-Welcome to a lecture by Gregg Mitman, Vilas Research and William Coleman Professor of History of Science, Medical History, and Environmental Studies at the University of Wisconsin-Madison.
+Welcome to a film screening and discussion with the film maker, Gregg Mitman, Professor of History of Science, Medical History, and Environmental Studies at the University of Wisconsin in Madison.

 We will first screen his film The Land Beneath our Feet, about the sedimentation of colonial violence and exploitation in Liberia, followed by a commentary by the author, and a conversation with the audience.

 This seminar is a collaboration with the AnthroTox reading group at SAI.